DannyBoyNYC/session-9/readme.md

   }
 ```

+Axios returns a JavaScript promise but you don’t have to resolve the promise two times, because axios already returns a JSON response for you.
+When using axios all errors are caught in the `catch()` block.

 ## Removing Pirates

 Currently our `removePirate` function removes pirates from state but has no effect on the database.